whywhytellmewhy/whywhytellmewhy/README.md

 💡 I feel interested in circuit design after taking some courses about analog and digital circuit design.
 I am also curious about other fields like computer science, machine learning, signal processing, etc. Therefore, I have taken some introduction courses about them and hope that I can combine their knowledge with circuit design.

-📝 I am working on "SoC Design" course this semester, and
+📝 I am working on "SoC Design" course this semester, and I will keep writing a study journel throughout this course to record what I learn and achieve.
+You can click on [this link](https://hackmd.io/@whywhytellmewhy/S1joJxm1p) to see it.

 <!--
 **whywhytellmewhy/whywhytellmewhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.